 You see those sites that sell everything under the sun; from outdoor lights to toothbrush holders; no overarching theme or brand.
 Unless you’re a big player like Amazon, you’ll never do that well.
-We’ll talk more about the importance of niching down in a future article, but it’s poor business strategy to be an online 5 & dime.
+I’ll talk more about the importance of niching down in a future article, but it’s poor business strategy to be an online 5 & dime.

 So, to this end, we’ve narrowed our options down from 195 countries to a handful, which involved some alcohol, a blindfold, a bit of eeney-meeny and some coin flips of fate, you know, technical processes of elimination, but there is still an overwhelming pressure to make the decision.

 Limitations are Good

 What I’ve come to believe is that maybe the benefits of freedom is not in how many options you have, but in making a decision and investing wholeheartedly in it, as Mark Manson eloquently suggests in The Subtle Art of Not Giving a F*ck: A Counterintuitive Approach to Living a Good Life.
 You either have surface level breadth experiences of many things or you narrow down your scope and enjoy the full-depth experience of a few things that mean more to you.

 To apply it to our menu options and business services or products, you narrow down to a set few well researched options and perfect them.
 For our where-to-live debacle, instead of randomly going from place to place and not really feeling like we’re living anywhere, maybe we settle on a couple of places, keep revisiting them and make those our honorary homes.